Punktum-dk/epp-service-specification/README.md

 ### `dkhm:risk_assessment`

 This extension is used in the poll response in relation to domain creation.
 The extension provides information on the risk assessment made by DK Hostmaster A/S. Please see the [create domain](#create-domain) command.

+<a id="dkhmauthinfoexdate"></a>
+### `dkhm:authInfoExDate`

+This extension is used in the expose the expiration date for a AuthInfo token if set for a domain name.
+Please see the [info domain](#info-domain) command.

+Please see als the section on AuthInfo token format.

 <a id="implementation-limitations"></a>
 ## Implementation Limitations